The Return - 1985 - Tyfon

 Nordland II - 2003 - Black Mark

-He also is a fan of classical music and a part-time club bouncer.
+He also was a fan of classical music and a part-time club bouncer.
 Regardless of all the peripherals, Bathory (which only once announced Kothaar and Vvornth as members beside Quorthon) deserves the accolade for its black metal albums (first three) and Viking metal (next three) output.
+The man would report that the entire first album was recorded in 68 hours.
+The record would sell 5,000 copies in Sweden and 7,000 copies in West Germany in the year after its release.
+Thus, Tyfon Grammofon AB's experiment was successful and the band was given the opportunity to record further.
+The Return, in comparison, was recorded in a week.
+The third album, Under The Sign Of The Black Mark, was delayed to 1987 because Quorthon was trying to recruit an actual line-up.
+He was unsuccessful.
+He had even asked Artillery's drummer Carsten to join Bathory.
 Blood On Ice was written approximately eight years before release, yet had seen many overdubs and alterations before actual release.
 The Jubileum albums featured their share of unreleased material.
 An album called Destroyer Of the World had also been announced for several years.
 2002's Nordland I was announced as the first of two albums with Nordland II due in 2003.
 Nordland II with a different version of its predecessor's cover artwork appeared in May, 2003.
 Thomas "Quorthon" Forsberg was found dead at his apartment in Stockholm, the capital of Sweden on Monday, June 7th 2004.
 The official cause of death was a heart attack.
 Rumours indicated the main reason was drug use.
 Black Mark announced June 3rd, 2006 as the release date for a box set called In Memory Of Quorthon.
 The package would contain three CDs, one DVD, a book and more.

 BATHORY - NORDLAND I - BLACK MARK